 Unfortunately, the U.S. Coast Guard reports that boating accidents were responsible for more than 2,500 injuries and over 600 deaths in 2014 alone.
 These accidents cost an astonishing $39 million in damages.
 To put these figures in perspective, there were 5.2 deaths per 100,000 registered vessels, a 10 percent increase from the year before.

 Under Florida law, anyone born in 1988 or after must complete a boating course before legally operating a motorized boat.
 Furthermore, no person under 14 years old is permitted to operate a boat or personal watercraft on Florida waters.

 To ensure you and your loved ones stay safe on the water, consider the following safety tips:

-- Check the weather forecast before you get on the water
+- Review the weather forecast to ensure you will be safe on the water

-- Maintain a safe distance between your vessel and other watercraft, swimmers, and objects in the water
+- Keep a safe distance between your boat and other watercraft

 Florida Personal Injury Lawyers

 If you or a loved one has been injured in a boating accident, it’s important to speak to an experienced personal injury attorney as soon as possible.
 Your lawyer can inform you of your options and help you determine the next steps in your case.
 Call Emerson Straw, PL at (727) 821-1500 to speak to an attorney about your case.